Spiderixius/react-shopping-cart/README.md

 # react-shopping-cart
-A simple shopping cart that allows for the usual CRUD operations.
+A simple shopping cart that allows for the usual CRUD operations using ReactJS.